+12'6" to 16'0" Wide

-- (13) Regulations for the movement of loads over twelve feet, six inches (12'6") to fourteen feet (14') wide.
-The following requirements in addition to the requirements of oversize and overweight permit regulations for movement of loads up to twelve feet, six inches (12'6") in width shall apply to all loads over twelve feet, six inches (12'6") to fourteen feet (14') in overall width. - (A) Restrictions and Requirements.
-Bridge crossings may require stopping traffic on two- (2-) lane highways where bridge width is less than twenty-eight feet (28'); a distance of at least one thousand feet (1,000') between oversize vehicles is required; escorts may act as flaggers. - 1.
-Travel on interstate and other divided highways allowed from one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset except where restricted in tourist and urban areas (see subsections (9)(D) and (9) (E) and as prohibited by holiday restrictions in subsection (1)(I). - 2.
-No movement Monday through Friday from 6:30 a.m. to 9:00 a.m. and 3:30 p.m. to 6:00 p.m. on all other routes on the state highway system and no movement allowed on Saturday and Sunday in tourist areas (see subsection (9)(D)). - (B) Escort Requirements.
-One (1) escort is required for each oversize unit on the interstate and designated route system.
-This escort shall be in the rear on dual-lane, divided, or multi-lane pavement and in the front on two- (2-) lane pavement.
-Travel on two- (2-) lane routes off the designated route system will require two (2) escorts (one (1) front and one (1) rear).
-Continuous, uninterrupted two- (2-) way communication is required between the power unit and all escort vehicles. - (14) Regulations for the movement of loads over fourteen feet (14') to sixteen feet (16') overall width.
-The following requirements, in addition to the requirements of oversize and overweight permit regulations for movement of loads up to twelve feet, six inches (12'6") in width, shall apply to the movement of allowed loads.
-Farm products (hay) shall not exceed fourteen feet (14') in width. - (A) Routes over which these loads will be considered are highways with pavement at least twenty-four feet (24') wide with at least four foot (4') shoulders and travel on routes of lesser width shall be for the shortest practical distance to complete the move, unless traffic volume, roadway alignment, and/or other circumstances justify alternate routing. - 1.
-Travel on interstate and other divided highways allowed from one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset, except where restricted in tourist and urban areas (see subsections (9)(D) and (E)); and movement is limited to Monday through Friday except as prohibited by holiday restrictions (see subsection (1)(I)).
+(13) Regulations for the movement of loads over twelve feet, six inches (12'6") to fourteen feet (14') wide.
+The following requirements in addition to the requirements of oversize and overweight permit regulations for movement of loads up to twelve feet, six inches (12'6") in width shall apply to all loads over twelve feet, six inches (12'6") to fourteen feet (14') in overall width.

+(A) Restrictions and Requirements.
+Bridge crossings may require stopping traffic on two- (2-) lane highways where bridge width is less than twenty-eight feet (28'); a distance of at least one thousand feet (1,000') between oversize vehicles is required; escorts may act as flaggers.

+- Travel on interstate and other divided highways allowed from one-half (1/2) hour before sunrise to one-half (1/2) hour after sunset except where restricted in tourist and urban areas (see subsections (9)(D) and (9)(E)) and as prohibited by holiday restrictions in subsection (1)(I). - No movement Monday through Friday from 6:30 a.m. to 9:00 a.m. and 3:30 p.m. to 6:00 p.m. on all other routes on the state highway system and no movement allowed on Saturday and Sunday in tourist areas (see subsection (9)(D)).

-- 2. Movement is further restricted from 6:30 a.m. to 9:00 a.m. and 3:30 p.m. to 6:00 p.m. on all other routes on the state highway system. - (B) Escort Requirements.
-One (1) escort is required in the rear on interstate and other divided highways.
+(B) Escort Requirements.
+One (1) escort is required for each oversize unit on the highway system.
+This escort shall be in the rear on divided or multi-lane undivided highways and in the front on two- (2-) lane highways.
+Continuous, uninterrupted two- (2-) way communication is required between the power unit and all escort vehicles.

+(14) Regulations for the movement of loads over fourteen feet (14') to sixteen feet (16') overall width.
+The following requirements, in addition to the requirements of oversize and overweight permit regulations for movement of loads up to fourteen feet (14') in width, shall apply to the movement of allowed loads.
+Farm products (hay) shall not exceed fourteen feet (14') in width.

+(A) Routes over which these loads will be considered are highways with pavement at least twenty-four feet (24') wide with at least four foot (4') shoulders and travel on routes of lesser width shall be for the shortest practical distance to complete the move, unless traffic volume, roadway alignment, and/or other circumstances justify alternate routing.

+(B) Escort Requirements.
 Two (2) escorts are required on all multi-lane undivided and two- (2-) lane highways, one (1) front and one (1) rear.
-Continuous, uninterrupted two- (2-) way communication is required between the power unit and all escort vehicles. - (C) Additional Restrictions and Requirements. - 1.
-No movement on two- (2-) lane highways when dirt shoulders are wet. - 2.
+One (1) rear escort is required on all divided highways.
+Continuous, uninterrupted two- (2-) way communication is required between the power unit and all escort vehicles.

+(C) Additional Restrictions and Requirements.

+- 1. No movement on two- (2-) lane highways when dirt shoulders are wet. - 2.
 Bridge crossing may require stopping traffic on two- (2-) lane highways where bridge width is less than thirty-two feet (32').
 A distance of at least one thousand feet (1,000') between oversize vehicles is required; escorts may act as flaggers.